vivianweli/wormSweeper/README.md

 - Console prints the minefield answer when a new game starts.
 (0 is safe, 1 is unsafe)
 - Console prints camera on/off status
 - Console prints error code
+## Compilation & Execution Instruction (Terminal) ##
+  * This program is run in the terminal because Eclipse is not given permission for webcam in Mac.
+  * JavaCV/OpenCV is used, so the modules need to be included

+1. Set the environment variable PATH_TO_FX.
+Add a line in your /Users/your_user_name/.zshrc file:
+-      export PATH_TO_FX=/Users/your_user_name/eclipse-workspace/javafx-sdk-18.0.2/lib
+2. Download JavaCV library from https://github.com/bytedeco/javacv/releases/tag/1.5.10.
+Locate the path of the javacv-platform-1.5.10-bin folder in the zip file.
+This contains all necessary JavaCV/OpenCV jar files.
+3. Set the environment variable PATH_TO_JAVACV.
+Add a line in your /Users/your_user_name/.zshrc file:
+-      export PATH_TO_JAVACV=/Users/your_user_name/java_workspace/javacv-platform-1.5.10-bin
+4. Navigate to /src folder of the wormSweeper project.

+5. Compile using this line:
+-      javac --module-path "$PATH_TO_FX:$PATH_TO_JAVACV" --add-modules javafx.controls,org.bytedeco.javacv WormSweeper.java

+6. Run it using this line:
+-      java --module-path "$PATH_TO_FX" --add-modules javafx.controls -cp "$PATH_TO_JAVACV/*:."
+WormSweeper

 # Screenshots of the game #
 <figure>